-M-NCPPC, in consultation with MCDPS and the Maryland Water Resources Administration (WRA), incorporates danger reach/dam break analysis in the NRI submittal in order to identify relevant land use issues early in the process, to protect existing structures against dam failures from new ponds, and to protect proposed subdivisions against an existing or proposed ponds' dam breach.
-(For proposed ponds, danger reach/dam break information, as described in this section, should be submitted with the preliminary/site plan.)
+M-NCPPC, in consultation with the Montgomery County Department of Permitting Services (MCDPS) and the Maryland Water Resources Administration (WRA), incorporates danger reach/dam break analysis in the NRI submittal in order to identify relevant land use issues early in the process, to protect existing structures against dam failures from new ponds, and to protect proposed subdivisions against an existing or a proposed ponds' dam breach.
+(For proposed ponds, danger reach/dam break information, as described in this section, should be submitted with the preliminary or site plan.)